 Cruelty as a fault ground for divorce

 Cruelty is something that can be proven by showing that your spouse has engaged in willful acts that have caused you pain or suffering.
 The actions by your spouse must have been so evil, painful, or belligerent to make a living together as husband and wife impossible.
 Of course, what is cruel to you may not be offensive to be, and vice versa.
 My kids think it’s not kind when my wife and I don’t have dessert for them after dinner.
 In a divorce case, cruelty is determined based on the specific circumstances of your case.
 So much of that determination depends directly on how your judge views cruelty.

-A single act of violence in the home, while reprehensible, may not substantiate cruelty grounds in a Texas divorce.
-The wrong actions must have been multiple and over a reasonably significant period in most cases.
-If you are simply in a period of your marriage where you and your spouse are constantly fighting, this probably will not constitute cruelty, for example.
+While reprehensible, a single act of violence in the home may not substantiate cruelty grounds in a Texas divorce.
+In most cases, the wrong actions must have been multiple and over a reasonably significant period.
+If you are simply in a period of your marriage where you and your spouse constantly fight, this probably will not constitute cruelty, for example.

 What are the no-fault grounds for divorce?

 Generally speaking, no-fault divorces take no evidence to prove and require less time than at-fault divorces.
 For this reason, the vast majority of cases that our office handles are no-fault divorces.
 In a no-fault divorce, you do not need to prove that your spouse has done anything precisely wrong that has led to your filing the divorce.
 One could surmise that they have upset you somehow, or else the divorce would not have been filed.
 However, there is no need to prove anything specific or submit a certain degree of evidence to substantiate a no-fault divorce.